tektutor/openshift-tekton-march-2022/Day4/README.md

 - CPU Usage, memory usage, and other metrics

 ## Tekton CI/CD Pipeline
 - Tekton is an opensource knative application that helps you create CI/CD pipeline within Kubernetes/OpenShift cluster.
 - Tekton supports both Kubernetes and OpenShift
-- is a set of custom kubernetes resources
+- is a set of custom kubernetes resources with many Custom Controllers
 - Available as an operator or can be installed via manifest files from CLI
-- adds many custom resources
+- adds many custom resources, to name a few
      Task
      Pipeline
      TaskRun
      PipelineRun
      Workspace
-- comes with custom controllers to manage the above custom resources

 ## Installing Tekton within OpenShift Web console